-• Chemistry grades 7 - 12 • Mathematics grades 5 - 8, 7 - 12 • Earth/Space Science grades 7 - 12 • Middle School Science grades 5 - 8 • Life Science grades 7 - 12 • Physics grades 7 - 12
+٠ Chemistry grades 7 - 12 ٠ Mathematics grades 5 - 8, 7 - 12 • Computer Science grades K - 12 • Middle School Science grades 5 - 8 ٠ Earth/Space Science grades 7 - 12 • Physics grades 7 - 12 • Life Science grades 7 - 12

 After successful completion of the program and approval of the electronic portfolio, candidates are recommended to the NH State Department of Education - Bureau of Credentialing for teacher certification.
 NHTI also has transfer (articulation) agreements in place for students who may wish to pursue a Master's degree after completing their TECP program.